abdulfathah-jpg/portfolio/_posts/2025-11-09-seventh-blog.md

   - Projects
   - Heritage
   - Machine Learning
-image: images/nlp.jpg
+image: images/yemenbanner.jpg
 ---

 Can we detect a historical trend in how many UNESCO World Heritage sites’ official descriptions mention Islam (via the words “islam,” “muslim,” or “mosque”)?
-In other words: has the relative share of new World Heritage inscriptions that reference the Islamic world changed over time?
+In other words: has the relative share of new World Heritage inscriptions related to the Islamic world changed over time?

 <!--more-->